autonomy-and-verification-uol/ROSMonitoring/README.md

 [INFO] [1559638171.840524]: /listener_27375_1559638153394I heard hello world 1559638171.84
 [INFO] [1559638171.941144]: /listener_27375_1559638153394I heard hello world 1559638171.94
 [INFO] [1559638172.040488]: /listener_27375_1559638153394I heard hello world 1559638172.04
 ```

+Since we have selected Offline RV, the monitor is only logging the events.
+We can find the automatically generated log file (log.txt) inside ~/catkin_ws folder.